 Along with Chile, Argentina is probably the best country for hitchhiking (hacer dedo) in all of South America.
 The major drawback is that Argentine vehicles are often stuffed full with families and children, but truckers will sometimes pick up backpackers.
-A good place to ask is at estaciones de servicio on the outskirts of large Argentine cities, where truckers gas up their vehicles.
+A good place to ask is at estaciones de servicio (service stations) on the outskirts of large Argentine cities, where truckers gas up their vehicles.

 In Patagonia, where distances are great and vehicles few, hitchers should expect long waits and carry warm, windproof clothing and refreshments.